restatedev/service-protocol/service-invocation-protocol.md

 The following section describes optional features SDK developers MAY implement to improve the experience and provide additional features to the users.

+### Cancelling an invocation

+The Restate runtime has a feature to send a signal to "cancel" an invocation, in order to allow the user to eventually execute operations to revert/compensate its progress.

+The idea is that the SDK receives the signal at the beginning of the invocation, surfaces it in the user space and at the same time records in the journal where it surfaced.

+To start the cancellation process, the runtime invokes the SDK with the `StartMessage.cancelled` set to `true`.
+It's up to the SDKs to decide how and when to surface the cancellation signal to the user code, be it an exception, or a saga-like library, or a mix of both.
+During the handling of the cancellation, the SDK MUST be able to suspend.

+The SDK must guarantee that the cancellation signal is fired in the user code deterministically, meaning that on a subsequent replay of the invocation, e.g. due to a suspension or a network error, the signal should be fired again on the same point.
+For this purpose the SDKs can record, when needed, the point where the cancellation signal was fired by using the `CancelledEntryMessage`.

+When the SDK doesn't implement cancellation, the runtime cancellation signal has no effect on the target invocation.

 ### Custom entry messages